Skip to main content

 load_info = pipeline.run(users)

 Running this pipeline will create a schema in the destination database with the name mydata_staging.
-If you inspect the tables in this schema, you will find mydata_staging.users table identical to the mydata.users table in the previous example.
+If you inspect the tables in this schema, you will find the mydata_staging.users table identical to the mydata.users table in the previous example.

 Here is what the tables may look like after running the pipeline: